dappaeses/100DaysOfCloud/README.md

 Fill in your details where you see this icon ✍️
 We have provided a sample Day Journey entry staring at 0.
 You can delete this example.

-## [Daff Zihni Zafari]'s Cloud Journey
+## Daff Zihni Zafari's Cloud Journey

-[Introducing my name is Daffa zihni zafari usually called daffa, I am an IT student at a vocational high school in Indonesia]
+Introducing my name is Daffa zihni zafari usually called daffa, I am an IT student at a vocational high school in Indonesia

-[ am very challenged to try this challenge, whether I am proficient in the field of cloud within 100 days or even before 100 days no one knows for sure I will struggle]
+ am very challenged to try this challenge, whether I am proficient in the field of cloud within 100 days or even before 100 days no one knows for sure I will struggle

-[My final goal is to master all knowledge in IT including in the Cloud field as well]
+My final goal is to master all knowledge in IT including in the Cloud field as well

 - [✍️ Link to your Twitter](https://twitter.com/panggilajadappa)
 - [✍️ Link to your LinkedIn](inkedin.com/in/daffa-zihni-057258249/)